jawahar-shazab/docs/docs/api.md

 PUT /v1/users/upload-avatar/:userId
 ```

-Uploads an avatar for a specific user
+This API uploads an avatar for a specific user, identified by `userId`.
+The avatar can be used for user profiles or personalized visuals in the system.

 #### 5.Reset User Password